Airport – Northumberland Park - Blyth Town Centre Link

 How?

-The new route would run over Metro tracks from Airport to Northumberland Park, though the service line through the Metro depot between Regent Centre and Longbenton would need to be upgraded.
+The new route would run over Metro tracks from Airport to Northumberland Park, using the service line through the Metro depot between Regent Centre and Longbenton which would need to be upgraded.
 There is capacity on both the Airport to Regent Centre and Longbenton to Northumberland Park sections of the Metro network as these sections currently only take half the number of trains as the core route through Gosforth.
-From Northumberland Park, the trains would switch to Network Rail tracks and run under battery power to Newsham, though this section of Network Rail route should be upgraded to double track.
-From Newsham, the former alignment into Blyth Town Centre would be re-opened with a new Blyth Town Centre station created in the footprint of the former station, behind and slightly to the East of the Community Hospital, close to Morrissons.
-This section could either be electrified to Metro standards or trains could continue under battery power to the new Blyth Town Centre station under battery power and utilize rapid charging facilities that could be provided at this station.
+From Northumberland Park, the trains would switch to Network Rail tracks and run under battery power to Newsham, though this section of the Network Rail route should be upgraded to double track.
+From Newsham, the former alignment into Blyth Town Centre would be re-instated with the new Blyth Town Centre station created in the footprint of the former station, behind and slightly to the East of the Community Hospital, close to Morrissons.
+This section could either be electrified to Metro standards or trains could continue under battery power to the new Blyth Town Centre station and with rapid charging facilities provided at the station.

-This existing disused rail alignment that would be re-opened includes 3 road crossings:
+The disused rail alignment between Newsham and Blyth Town Centre that would be re-opened remains in place and has not been built on.
+It includes 3 road crossings:

 From just west of the A193, SENRUG suggests the line reduces to single track with a single platform at Blyth, which would take up a far smaller footprint than the previous station